Environment of Belgium: Air

-In Flanders, emission of non-methane-VOC has decreased from 200 kton in 1990 to around 100 kton in 2006, because of lower emissions from transport and industry.
+In Flanders, emission of non-methane VOCs has decreased from 200 kton in 1990 to around 100 kton in 2006, because of lower emissions from transport and industry.
 These two however remain the most important VOC polluters.

 Particulate matter emissions and environmental concentrations have decreased since 1995, but little improvement is visible since 2000.
 European Union targets for average daily PM10 concentrations in 2005 have not been met and a significant increase was seen in 2006 compared to 2005.
 The problem is mostly situated in cities and industrial areas.

 Total acidifying emissions have decreased very rapidly since 1990, but NOx still remains a problem.
 Half of NOx emissions are due to transport.

 Photo-chemical air pollution remains a problem.
 On hot summer days, ozone levels frequently surpass EU targets.
 In 2006, the average was 6970 ug/m3 while the EU target is 5800 ug/m3.

 Greenhouse gas emissions have fallen from 90 Mton CO2-eq in 2003 to 85 Mton CO2-eq in 2006.
 The Kyoto target for Flanders is 82.5 Mton during the period 2008-2012.

 Belgium was poorly ranked in the Climate Change Performance Index due to the lack of regional teamwork.
 Wallonia has decreased its emissions by 34% since 1990, the highest reduction rate out of the three regions.
-It was the only region to respect the uletrior targets set by the European Commission, while Flanders and Brussels had poorer performance.
+It was the only region to respect the ulterior targets set by the European Commission, while Flanders and Brussels had poorer performance.
 This high reduction was mainly due to the 58% CO2 decrease in the industrial sector, by closing a huge part of its coal and steel industry.
 Wallonia is, thus, the only region following European expectations, although the use of the car remains relatively high due to hilly terrain.

 Many of the airports in Belgium have been carbon neutral relative to their activities since 2018.